Nubase

 In short

-Nubase — AI-native backend that lets coding agents deploy apps from chat.
-Best for Developers using AI coding agents to build full-stack apps, Teams wanting a self-hosted, open-source backend with no vendor lock-in, Indie hackers and solo devs shipping prototypes to production quickly.
+Nubase — Open-source, self-hosted backend for AI coding agents to ship full-stack apps from chat.
+Best for Developers using AI coding agents (Claude Code, Codex) to build full-stack apps from chat prompts, Teams wanting a self-hosted, open-source backend with no vendor lock-in, Indie hackers and solo devs shipping prototypes to production quickly.
 Free to use.

 What's new in Nubase